saynegrojas/Ksense/README.md

 ## Usage

-To use this application, send a POST request to the `[your local tunnel]` endpoint with your data in the request body.
+To use this application, send a POST request to your tunnel `[http://tunnel-name.loca.lt]` endpoint with your data in the request body.
 The application will return a response if the request is successful.

 ## Error Handling